Private Rented Sector - Landlord Responsibilities

 - Private landlords are responsible for ensuring that an electrical safety inspection of their property is carried out by a registered electrician at least every five years.

-- Electrical Safety First have produced a ‘Scottish Landlord Guide to Electrical Safety’ which is available for download here (external website).
+- Electrical Safety First have produced a ‘Scottish Landlord Guide to Electrical Safety’ which is available for download from the Electrical Safety First website (opens in a new browser tab/window).
 This free guide explains the new legislation and what landlords and/or agents need to do.

 - Further information is available on the Scottish Government website.
-Repairing Standard Advice Pack can also be found on the PRHP website.
+Repairing Standard Advice Pack can also be found on the First Tier Tribunal.

 - The Electrical Safety Council also provides electricity safety advice for the home.
 Tel: 0131 445 4690